Emmanuelkimutai/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A Program that prints the ASCII alphabet, in lowercase Printing alphabete in lowercase and skipping letters e and q A program that prints all numbers from 0 to 98 in decimal and in hexadecimal
+A Program that prints the ASCII alphabet, in lowercase Printing alphabete in lowercase and skipping letters e and q A program that prints all numbers from 0 to 98 in decimal and in hexadecimal A program that prints combination of numbers from 0 to 99